Neo23x0/exotron/README.md

 # What it does

 It's so sad that big sandbox vendors do not provide the information that a blue teamer would like to see in the reports.
-For me it was always important to see Windows Eventlog events in these reports.
+For me it was always important to see Windows Eventlog events in these reports - especially to create [Sigma](https://github.com/Neo23x0/sigma) rules.
 The sandboxes that I use do not provide this feature.
 So I decided to add that feature to the samples that I drop in form of a wrapper.

 Exotron wraps the sample in a set of commands that run before and after the sample exeuction.